adamatics/containerize-shiny-app/README.md

 The next step is to add metadata to the container image, making it easier to find and manage.
 This also pushes the container image to a central storage location, making the app available for other users.
 You do this by heading to the Container Metadata page, as shown below:

 [add_metadata_for_shiny_image.webm](https://github.com/adamatics/containerize-shiny-app/assets/149479200/b662c591-c429-41a1-b7ee-707ed4c8cfef)

+# References
+The app.R file was copied from the repository https://github.com/ShinyEd/intro-stats (the file is in the folder https://github.com/ShinyEd/intro-stats/tree/master/CLT_mean).